tytydraco/yessleep/out/I_Traveled_Back_to_the_Cretaceous_and_Havent_Been_the_Same_Since.md

 I swallowed and braced myself as we walked back outside.
 It was well into morning now.
 Our breath reminded me of a locomotive train—the way it billowed up and hung in the air like a noose over each of us.
 I shivered from the cold and reread my objectives.
-Pteridophyte is a spore-bearing plant.
-The obvious choice was a fern—those would be everywhere.
-Gymnosperms would be a conifer—so perhaps Metasequoia?
-My mind kept running through the probable plants we would encounter until I remembered the first line on the objective sheet:

-It is likely that we will not recognize most of the plant species there.

 I forgot the particulars and resigned myself to three different things: one fern, one conifer, and whatever flowering plant I could find.
 I read through the sheet a few more times until we finally entered a new building.
 After a few moments Dr. Chilton separated us each by gender and someone led us to separate rooms.
 A group of people were there waiting for us.